geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab4_Ex2_Implement_Identity_Synch.md

 56. In the **Services** window, scroll down to **Microsoft Azure AD Sync**, select it, and then select **Start** in the left-hand pane.
 Once the service has started, close the **Services** window.

 57. You must then synchronize the on-premises email addresses for Scotty with his Microsoft 365 account by running a force sync.
-Since all of the email addresses match up between his on-premises account and his Microsoft 365 account, the synchronization process will map the two accounts together for synchronization purposes.  <br/>
+Since all the email addresses match up between his on-premises account and his Microsoft 365 account, the synchronization process will map the two accounts together for synchronization purposes.  <br/>

 	‎Select the PowerShell icon on the taskbar to display the PowerShell window and run the following command to enable directory synchronization:   <br/>